Yubraj-Tamang/Yubraj-Tamang/README.md

 ### About Me
 I am a Machine Learning Engineer from Nepal with a strong interest in artificial intelligence, data science, and financial technology.
-Currently pursuing my Bachelor of Information Technology (BIT) at Lincoln University College, NCMT College, I specialize in applying machine learning techniques to solve real world problems.
+Currently pursuing my Bachelor of Information Technology (BIT) at Lincoln University College, NCMT College, I specialize in applying machine learning techniques to solve real-world problems.
 My goal is to bridge the gap between raw data and impactful insights through advanced analytics and intelligent systems.

 ---